 The Association was incorporated to design, finance, acquire, construct and operate the Southern Connector.
 At the time the Bonds were issued, Wilbur Smith Associates prepared a Traffic and Revenue Study (the "Original Study") to estimate the future utilization of the road and toll revenues for the Association.
 The actual traffic on the highway and toll revenues received by the Association have been substantially less than projected in the Original Study.
 Currently, the Association is not receiving sufficient toll revenues to pay debt service on the Senior or the Subordinate Bonds.
-The shortfall has been covered by withdrawals from the Debt Service Reserve Accounts maintained by the Trustee under the Indenture.
+Through 2009, the shortfall was covered by withdrawals from the Debt Service Reserve Accounts maintained by the Trustee under the Indenture.
+See Note 13 for information regarding the January 2010 payment covenant violation.